 A rebate or refund of attributed tax that an investor may be eligible to receive.
 This is added to their returns.

 The amount of money currently in your bank account, or investment.
 The balance is also the amount owing on a liability such as a credit card, eg. Limit $3000, balance is $1500 which is the amount owing.

 A bank is a financial institution licensed to receive deposits and make loans.
 Banks may also provide financial services such as wealth management, currency exchange, and safe deposit boxes.
 There are several different kinds of banks including retail banks, commercial or corporate banks, and investment banks.

 Banks and Branch Number

 The ‘bank number’ (also referred to as the inter change number) are the first two digits at the beginning of a bank account number, which tells us which bank the account resides with.
 The ‘branch number’ is the next four digits in the account number, which tells us which branch of that bank the account is held.

 A legal action involving a person (or company) that is unable to pay their debts.
 This includes the process that follows to resolve this problem, which is sometimes called insolvency.
 Money held in your KiwiSaver account is not subject to the usual rules that apply upon bankruptcy.

-A beneficiary is the recipent of your insurance payout, in the event of your death.
-This could be your spouse or children, the trustee of your estate, the executor of your will, or anyone named on your policy or in your Will.
+A beneficiary is the recipient of your insurance payout, in the event of your death.
+This could be your spouse or children, the trustee of your estate, the executor of your Will, or anyone named on your policy or in your Will.